Convergence dynamics of Agent-to-Agent Interactions with Misaligned objectives: Experimental Settings

 \section{Experimental Settings}

 We now provide the details regarding the experimental results provided throughout the paper.
-Specifically, how we perform inference within the agent-to-agent framework for both GPT$5$ agents and our trained LSA models.
-Note that the details for training the LSA model to perform gradient descent update are described in Appendix~\ref{ap:training}.
+Note that the details for training the LSA model to perform gradient descent update are described in Appendix~\ref{ap:training} and the algorithms are described in Appendix~\ref{ap:algo}.